steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

     content:
       -
         type: text
+        text: 'I''m happy to talk about everything from leadership to product development and everything in between. ' -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Here''s a sample of the range of topics I''m interested in talking about.'
+        text: 'Here''s a sample of the talks I''ve given previously.'
   -
     type: heading
     attrs: